erbridge/supernova.pet/content/faqs/index.md

 ## How do drop-ins work?

 During a drop-in, I will visit your home during the day.
-I can feed if necessary, check water, give them a toilet break, and spend some quality time together.
+I can feed if necessary, check water, give them a toilet break, clean out litter trays, and spend some quality time together.
 Drop-ins typically last around half an hour.

 Please let me know when booking if you need these to be at specific times or for longer than 30 minutes.